-d.
+- d.
 Provision of Personal Care or Similar Services by Legally Responsible Individuals.
 A legally responsible individual is any person who has a duty under State law to care for another person and typically includes: (a) the parent (biological or adoptive) of a minor child or the guardian of a minor child who must provide care to the child or (b) a spouse of a waiver participant.
 Except at the option of the State and under extraordinary circumstances specified by the State, payment may not be made to a legally responsible individual for the provision of personal care or similar services that the legally responsible individual would ordinarily perform or be responsible to perform on behalf of a waiver participant.
-Select one:

-- No. The State does not make payment to legally responsible individuals for furnishing personal care or similar services. - Yes.
+Select one: - No. The State does not make payment to legally responsible individuals for furnishing personal care or similar services. - Yes.
 The State makes payment to legally responsible individuals for furnishing personal care or similar services when they are qualified to provide the services.

-Specify: (a) the legally responsible individuals who may be paid to furnish such services and the services they may provide; (b) State policies that specify the circumstances when payment may be authorized for the provision of extraordinary care by a legally responsible individual and how the State ensures that the provision of services by a legally responsible individual is in the best interest of the participant; and, (c) the controls that are employed to ensure that payments are made only for services rendered.
+Specify: (a) the legally responsible individuals who may be paid to furnish such services and the services they may provide; (b) State policies that specify the circumstances when payment may be authorized for the provision of extraordinary care by a legally responsible individual and how the State ensures that the provision of services by a legally responsible individual and how the State ensures that the provision of services by a legally responsible individual and, (c) the controls that are employed to ensure that payments are made only for services rendered.
 Also, specify in Appendix C-1/C-3 the personal care or similar services for which payment may be made to legally responsible individuals under the State policies specified here.

-○ The State does not make payment to relatives/legal guardians for furnishing waiver services.

-• The State makes payment to relatives/legal guardians under specific circumstances and only when the relative/guardian is qualified to furnish services.
+- e.
+Other State Policies Concerning Payment for Waiver Services Furnished by Relatives/Legal Guardians.
+Specify State policies concerning making payment to relatives/legal guardians for the provision of waiver services over and above the policies addressed in Item C-2-d.
+Select one: - The State does not make payment to relatives/legal guardians for furnishing waiver services. - The State makes payment to relatives/legal guardians under specific circumstances and only when the relative/guardian is qualified to furnish services.